rahmansurya/Whatsapp-filter-number/README.md

 # whatsapp filter number

-> This is the implementation example of [https://github.com/adiwajshing/Baileys](https://github.com/adiwajshing/Baileys)

 **00. Intro**
 Whatsapp number filter tool comes in handy to check if a particular phone number is on WhatsApp or not.